NxPKG/khulnasoft-docs/content/radar/investigate/domain-ranking-datasets.md

 # Domains ranking

-Cloudflare regularly generates a domain ranking based on DNS queries to [1.1.1.1](/1.1.1.1/),  Cloudflare's public DNS resolver.
-Refer to the [blog post](https://blog.cloudflare.com/radar-domain-rankings/) for a deep dive.
-In short, Cloudflare generates two types of listings:
+Khulnasoft regularly generates a domain ranking based on DNS queries to [1.1.1.1](/1.1.1.1/),  Khulnasoft's public DNS resolver.
+Refer to the [blog post](https://blog.Khulnasoft.com/radar-domain-rankings/) for a deep dive.
+In short, Khulnasoft generates two types of listings:

 - An ordered list of the top 100 most popular domains globally and per country.
 This includes the last 24 hours and is updated daily.
 - An unordered global most popular domains dataset, divided into buckets of the following number of domains: 200, 500, 1,000, 2,000, 5,000, 10,000, 20,000, 50,000, 100,000, 200,000, 500,000, 1,000,000.
 It includes the last seven days and is updated weekly.